rubensousa/FloatingToolbar/README.md

         </android.support.design.widget.CoordinatorLayout>

-- Specify a menu resource file or custom layout with app:menu or app:customView
+- Specify a menu resource file or custom layout with app:floatingMenu or app:floatingCustomView

 - Attach the FAB to the FloatingToolbar